cinnamonshut/meeee/README.md

 (note ; if ur 16+ pls dni!!!! unless your a friend of one my siblings [because theyre older than me] , please dont try and pressure me for my age just know that i am a minor )

+PLEASE KNOW IM ACTUALLY YOUNG ( reason i have dni 16 and up is pretty obvious )

 i also REALLY like nightwing / if i dont have dni in my name GIVE ME PONY IDEAS!!!!!